gracelang/language/languageSpec/spec.md

 (https://www.cs.purdue.edu/homes/hosking/m3/reference/).

-If `B <: A`, then every object of type `B` is also an object of type A. The converse does not apply.
+If `B <: A`, then every object of type `B` is also an object of type `A`.
+The converse does not apply.

 If `A` and `B` are interfaces, then `B <: A` if and only if, for every method `m` in `A`, there is a corresponding method `m` (with the same